 - 10% to attire which includes gown, alterations, veil, bridal accessories, and the groom's suit or tux.

-- 10% of the budget would encompass flowers and decor which includes the floral arrangements for the ceremony and reception, bridal bouquet and lighting.
+- 10% of the budget would encompass flowers and decor, including the floral arrangements for the ceremony and reception, bridal bouquet, and lighting.

 - Photography and/or video can make up another 10% of the budget.

-- Wedding rings, transportation, officiant fees, ceremony site fees, favors, gifts, wedding stationery, music, and entertainment will eat up the remainder 20% of the wedding budget.
+- Wedding rings, transportation, officiant fees, ceremony site fees, favors, gifts, wedding stationery, music, and entertainment will eat up the remaining 20% of the wedding budget.

-There are always additional wedding costs, so plan for them.
+We covered the average cost of a wedding, but there are always additional wedding costs.
+You definitely want to plan for them in your wedding budget breakdown.
 These hidden costs can sneak up on you.
 Some of these sneaky costs include:

 - Additional postage for wedding invitations and thank you notes.